Welcome to Space Microbes!

 You can also follow my PhD project Fungi in Space on researchgate!

 As a PhD student, I am involved in several projects, with different collaborators.
-One of them is the NASA-funded project called BFS (Biofilm in Space).
+One of them is the NASA-funded project called Space Biofilms.
 We will send Penicillium rubens (a fungus) and Pseudomonas aeruginosa (a bacteria) to the International Space Station (ISS) on a SpaceX flight launching mid 2019!
 You can find more about the project here.

 I love travelling, ballet, going to the movies, Astrobiology and everything that has to do with Space Microbes.
 But most of all, I love to communicate science!
 So, if you want to know a bit more about Astrobiology, check my TEDx talk at TEDxUniversityofPorto here.